Yui-Iida/CodingChallengeBikEEE/README.md

 ## Points

-The hardest point to implement was the part of creating counterArray(from line 133, app.js), push modelnames with counter to counterArray and then sort biggest to smallest counter numbers.
+The hardest point to implement was the part of creating counterArray(from line 133, app.js), push modelNames with counter to counterArray and then sort biggest to smallest counter numbers.

 First I created an array only with counters and compared but couldn't find out what each model names were.
-I googled for long time and solved wtih creating an array of an ofject like {model: -- , counter: -- }.
-I wwould like to try to find simpler and easier approach to do this process.
+I googled for long time and solved with creating an array of an object like {model: -- , counter: -- }.
+I would like to try to find simpler and easier approach to do this process.

 Also, when I write this Readme, I noticed that I need to write the instructions how to run which I have never really had in my mind before when I work a project on my own.
 To do this, I added a index.js for Node.js, this was also hard for me.

 ## For tests

-I am not really familier with JavaScript unit testing so far, I did testing manually with checking on my browser with VScode 'Live Server' extention which run the server automatically every time I save the data.
+I am not really familiar with JavaScript unit testing so far, I did testing manually with checking on my browser with VScode 'Live Server' extension which run the server automatically every time I save the data.

 ## Problem & Improvement

-I wrote codes with skills what I have for now but I would like to find out if there are any better/simpler way to inplement to do the same function.
+I wrote codes with skills what I have for now but I would like to find out if there are any better/simpler way to implement to do the same function.
 Also there is quite empty in the page.
-In short, I will add and implement:
+In short, I will add and improve:

 - re-implement functions in better/simpler way
 - The information of each popular bikes